PASSION (Predictable and Sustainable Implementation of National) Registries for Cardiovascular Devices

 Food and Drug Administration

-Passion 2: The Study of Access site for Enhancement of ST-Elevation MI for Seniors: SAFE-STEMI for Seniors
+The Study of Access site for Enhancement of ST-Elevation MI for Seniors: Safe STEMI for Seniors

 This project will assess the utility and efforts associated with integration of electronic data capture infrastructure, linked to the American College of Cardiology-National Cardiovascular Data registry (ACC-NCDR) Cath-PCI Registry and Claims Data, to evaluate reduction in access site bleeding, revascularization with second generation DES and clinical benefit/risk of complete revascularization.
 SAFE-STEMI for Seniors entails a three year prospective registry study of STEMI patients over 64 undergoing primary PCI via the radial artery access randomized to either infarct artery only or complete revascularization.
 The aims of the project are to:

 - Assess major bleeding comparing the radial vs. femoral artery access